11 Norwegian Cruise Line Changes for the Worse

 Read more: Smart Cruise Cabin Tips You Need to Know

-7. Altered Itineraries or Shortened Port Times
+Altered Itineraries or Shortened Port Times

 Some cruisers, including me, have been pretty frustrated with how itineraries get changed closer to sailing dates or port times are cut short—sometimes so much that you barely get to enjoy the destination.
 A few weeks before our NCL Breakaway cruise to the Caribbean, they completely removed Tortola from the itinerary.
 Their excuse?
-“Fuel efficiency, as part of our commitment to the environment and sustainability efforts.”
+“Fuel efficiency is part of our commitment to the environment and sustainability efforts.”
 Let’s be real—I call this an excuse.
 I was so excited to visit Tortola, and this felt like a huge letdown.

-The problem is that they often wait until after the final payment to make these big changes.
+The problem is that they often wait until after the final payment to make these significant changes.
 In my case, it was just one canceled port day, but I’ve seen others deal with entire itinerary changes, including bucket list cruises, and they’re stuck with no way to cancel or switch to another sailing.
 Unless you have cancel-for-any-reason insurance (which isn’t cheap), you’re locked in once that final payment is made.

 For those of us who cruise to explore, these changes are frustrating.